skippyr/becho/PLANNING.md

 ### Separator

-You can change the separator `becho` uses when concatenating text fragments given as arguments by using the flag `--separator`.
+You can change the separator `becho` uses when concatenating text fragments given as arguments by using the flag `-t` or `--separator`.
 For example:

 ```
-becho --separator " | " hello world
+becho -t " | " hello world
 ```

-Would output:
+Will output:

 ```
 hello | world